 The water system installed in each village is designed by Honduran engineer Arnoldo Alvarez and his team to be low-maintenance and efficient, powered entirely by gravity and constructed of bricks, cement, and PVC pipes.
-Here is an overview of how the system works:

 For each year's project a clean mountain spring is located at an elevation above the highest house in the village.
 The village purchases the land around the source to ensure that it is not polluted by future development.
 Water from the spring is funneled into a cement box with two outputs on the downhill side.
 The top output sends water via PVC pipes down to the village, while the lower output drains sediment from the box.

 The water is transported through 3.5 inch PVC pipes on its way to the village.
 The pipes are buried approximately 50 cm deep to avoid being punctured by future road development, plows, etc. Throughout the system, the hydraulic head is carefully calculated to avoid bursting the pipes.
 Where necessary, concrete pressure boxes are constructed to regulate water pressure.
 As pipelines diverge to disperse water to different parts of the community, pipe diameter decreases to 2 inch, 1 inch, and 3/4 inch PVC.
 A faucet is installed in each household that participates in the project, providing instant access to clean, flowing water.